VolutionLabs/CoronaMultiTool/README.md

 // The signal after striking with an obstacle returns back and is captured by the receiver.
 // Thus the distance of the obstacle from the sensor is simply calculated by the formula given as
 // Distance = (time x speed)/2.

+PINS:

+// DHT
+#define DHTPIN 2     // Digital pin connected to the DHT sensor

+//MH-Z14a
+//read method: PWM in use not UART
+// set interrupt pin numbers to recive output signal: const int sensorPin = 3; // Pin 3 as the sensor pin